-Making your next career move can be both an exciting and scary time.
-While labour market experts are predicting a massive post-COVID resignation boom, there are always risks and rewards involved in quitting your job.
+Making your next career move can be both an exciting and scary time - there are always risks and rewards involved in quitting your job.

 Whether you have reached the end of your tether in a particular job or are just taking the next step in career progression, managing the resignation process in a professional manner will help you make a smooth progression and set you up for future success.

 To help you manage your change in career like a pro, we’ve put together some pointers on different aspects of the process, including how to write a resignation letter, communicate effectively with your manager, and construct a thoughtful farewell email.

 1. Writing a resignation letter

 Putting pen to paper and drafting your resignation letter can make everything seem a little more real, which is useful if you have a case of resignation jitters.
 Your letter doesn’t need to be particularly long, because it’s much better to have a meaningful discussion in person.
 You should both write a resignation letter (or email) and have a discussion with your boss.
 Your resignation communications should: